This blog may contain affiliate links. Read our disclosure policy for more info.

 Besides the incredible views, sunrise means you’ll beat the crowds who come to see this stunning lake.
 Being here first thing in the morning is an amazing way to start your vacation in Banff and leaves the rest of your day free to explore.

-Moraine Lake will always hold a special place in my heart since this is where I proposed to Bailey (and she said yes!).
+Moraine Lake will always hold a special place in my heart since this is where I proposed to Bailey (luckily she said yes!).
 Sunrise here is so romantic whether you’re planning a honeymoon in Banff or just a little getaway with your partner.
 After visiting the lake at different points throughout the day I have to say sunrise is my absolute favorite.

 If you’re also lucky enough to see the sunset at Moraine Lake, you’re in for a treat.
 As the sun makes its lazy descent, it sets right behind the Ten Peaks in the distance.
 With the last light of the day, it’s also a great time to grab a few photos before making your way home.